 Even with the advent of the so-called targeted therapies in the past ten years, cisplatin use remains strong.

 It's tough on health body tissue, as are mmany oncology drugs, but that doesn't mean it isn't useful in the treatment of disease under the direction of a physician.
-The side effects can be serious – the vary from patient to patient of course – but hundreds of thousands of people have been given cisplatin and the medical establishment has learned how to deal with it.
+The side effects can be serious – they vary from patient to patient of course – but hundreds of thousands of people have been given cisplatin and the medical establishment has learned how to deal with it.

 The way that cisplatin operates is by forming a platinum complex inside of a cell which binds to DNA and cross-links DNA.
-When DNA is cross-linked in this manner, it causes the cells to undergo apoptosis, or systematic cell death.
+When DNA is cross-linked in this manner, it causes the cells to undergo apoptosis, or systemic cell death.
 One of the methods it uses causes apoptosis through cross-linking is by damaging the DNA so that the repair mechanisms for DNA are activated, and once the repair mechanisms are activated and the cells are found to not be salvageable, the death of those cells is triggered instead.

 Cisplatin is frequently given as part of a combination chemotherapy regimen with other drugs.
 And even though it is an "old" drug as chemotherapy agents go (having been used for decades), it continues to find uses, especially as it is synergistic with other agents.